 The traditional test of market power, the hub and spoke test, demonstrated that two out of the three regions in the wholesale market that includes Nebraska, experienced market power.
 The newly approved FERC market power screens of individual utilities indicate that nearly all of the area utilities not belonging to an RTO have market power.
-Additionally, new proposed FERC rulemakings that will review the validity of these screens for identifying market power as well as a review of the initial orders responsible for the deregulation of the wholesale market suggest that FERC is very concerned about the effectiveness of these rulemakings in detecting market power.
-Finally, a draft report to Congress states that the market for long-term wholesale power is illiquid and represents a deficiency in the market.
 The final conclusion is that a reasonably efficient and workable wholesale market does exist in the Midwest region, but it cannot be judged as being free from market power given the new FERC rules.